gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 You can find all the sample code [here](https://github.com/gperl27/creating-a-gatsby-plugin-using-typescript-example) and please raise an issue if you run into any problems.

-I think the Gatsby community would benefit greatly if more of their own internal api, plugins, and community plugins were backed by Typescript.
-We get reliable contracts to the code we write and consume, all of which promotes developer ergonomics and continuity.
+The Gatsby community would greatly benefit if more of their own internal api, plugins, and community plugins were backed by Typescript.
+Though there are type definition files for some packages, many are vague or incomplete.
+A Typescript-infused Gatsby ecosystem would evoke increased maintainability, ergonomics, and consistency over the long-run.

+**Gatsby is *great*; Gatsby backed *fully* by Typescript would be *greater*.**